Veronica (singer)

-Veronica (born Veronica Vazquez on July 24, 1974) is an American singer and stage actress.
+Veronica (born Veronica Vazquez; July 24, 1974) is an American singer and stage actress.
 Along with singers Ultra Nate and Deborah Cox, she is considered to be one of the divas of the 1990s club music scene.

 Early life

 Veronica was born and raised in Bronx, New York to parents from Puerto Rico.
 She has one younger sister.
 From an early age she expressed interest in music and singing.
 As a child, she attended the performing arts program at the Kips Bay Boys & Girls Club, in her neighborhood, which boasts such alumni as actress Kerry Washington and actress/singer Jennifer Lopez, who was also from the same neighborhood.
 She eventually attended New York City's famous Fiorello H. LaGuardia High School of Music & Art and Performing Arts (also known as High School of Performing Arts), made famous by the 1980s movie, Fame.
 There she studied vocal music, including being professionally trained in opera.